NetSpud/wp-css-optimise/readme.md

 - Which stylesheets to block
 - Which stylesheets to allow
 - API Endpoint URL
-  It also handles which pages are optimised, as well as the metabox added to the post editor.
+- It also handles which pages are optimised, as well as the metabox added to the post editor which displays the selected configuration and its respective optimised CSS file.

 ### The API